JGrana01/chatai/README.md

 MAXSIZE="32767"                     # Maximum number of characters in any request

 ```
+_GAPI_KEY_ - the key created by you when you asked for a Gemini API key
+_CAPI_KEY_ - the key created by you when to setup Antropics Claude developer
-WHICHAI - set to 0 (default) for Gemini, 1 for Claude or 2 to have both respond to your questions or analysis
+_WHICHAI_ - set to 0 (default) for Gemini, 1 for Claude or 2 to have both respond to your questions or analysis
-LOGDIR - where you want chatai to store log files of the session
+_LOGDIR_ - where you want chatai to store log files of the session.
+Default is in the /jffs/addons/chatai/logs
-NUMLOGS - the number of log files to store at a time.
+_NUMLOGS_ - the number of log files to store at a time.
 Its a circular method - a new log file overrides the oldest
-MAXLINES - the maximium number of lines of text to send.
+_MAXLINES_ - the maximium number of lines of text to send.
 This can be increased - but should be cautiously - more lines - more tokens used.
-MAXSIZE - this is the maximium number of characters to send.
+_MAXSIZE_ - this is the maximium number of characters to send.
 Again, can be increased - more dependent on shell variable length :-)

 ## Usage